Aliases for YWHAG Gene

 YWHAG (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Gamma) is a Protein Coding gene.
 Diseases associated with YWHAG include Cryptococcal Meningitis.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Cell Cycle Checkpoints and p70S6K Signaling.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase C binding.
 An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot for YWHAG Gene